The Inner Foundation

-@ South Hill Business Campus in Ithaca , NY
+Attend in-person at South Hill Business Campus in Ithaca, NY

 Why the Pelvic Floor?

-This 5-week group series offers a compassionate, holistic approach to pelvic floor health.
+This 5-week workshop series offers a compassionate, holistic approach to pelvic floor health.
 Together we’ll explore:

-• Embodied anatomy: learn the relationships between your pelvic floor, hips, core, and breath
+Embodied anatomy: learn the relationships between your pelvic floor, hips, core, breath, and nervous system.

 This is not a clinical or medical program, this is an invitation to reconnect with your body, release what no longer serves you, and cultivate grounded resilience.